x86txt/x86txt/README.md

 ## 🔗 Open Source Contributions

-I'm passionate about contributing to open source projects as long as I feel I bring value.
+I'm passionate about contributing to open source projects as time permits.
 Here are my contributions so far in 2025:

 | Project | Contribution | Language |
 |---------|--------------|----------|